BasurmanArtur/100-days-of-code/log.md

 **Thoughts**: Who knows what surprising results are awaiting me?

-### Day 72: May 17, 2020
+### Day 73: May 18, 2020

-**Today's Progress**: Today I discovered the best Star Wars movie: it's Episode IV: The Empire Strikes Back.
+**Today's Progress**: Today I discovered the best Star Wars movie: it's Episode V: The Empire Strikes Back.

 **Thoughts**: I'm much quicker in creating plots than before!

+### Day 74: May 19, 2020

+**Today's Progress**: The most seen Star Wars movie is always Episode V: The Empire Strikes Back!

+**Thoughts**: I was able to quickly produce 3 plots and remembered a lot of things!